aIbrahiim/Web-Repo/back-end/README.md

-This virson 0.5 beta
+This version 1.0 beta
-for now
-Login finsh
+Login functionality is done.
-will return token with email and username in format
+It will return access-token with the email and username in the following format:
 {
     "refresh": "",
     "access": "",